 My first monograph, on The Poetics and Politics of Alzheimer’s Disease Life-Writing, has come out in the Literature, Science and Medicine series of the Palgrave imprint; thanks to Wellcome Trust funding you can download it free from the publisher’s page.
 My second book, The Diseased Brain and the Failing Mind.
-Dementia in Science, Medicine and Literature of the Long Twentieth Century, will be published by Bloomsbury in 2020.
+Dementia in Science, Medicine and Literature of the Long Twentieth Century, will be published by Bloomsbury in Summer 2020.
 Thanks to Wellcome Trust funding also this monograph will be available open access.